jcjolley/muddler/README.md

 This will test \<filename\>.test.js, and then write a minified \<filename\>_mud.js to the current directory.

 ## Testing
 **[New Feature]** If you don't want to clutter up your scripts folder with tests, you can now create a `test` directory to store your tests in.
-You still need to follow the `<filename>.test.js` naming convention.
+You still need to follow the `<filename>.test.(t|j)s` naming convention.
+Don't like the 'test' dir?
+Add -t and specify your own test folder name

 If you wish to unit test your files, create a test file with the same name as your script, but with an extension of .test.js.
 I'll hopefully add support for writing tests in TypeScript someday, but today is not that day.